argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

 ## Azure DevOps

 Uses the Azure DevOps API to look up eligible repositories based on a team project within an Azure DevOps organization.
-The default Azure DevOps URL is `https://dev.azure.com`, but this can be overridden with the environment variable `AZURE_DEVOPS_BASE_URL`.
+The default Azure DevOps URL is `https://dev.azure.com`, but this can be overridden with the field `azureDevOps.api`.

 ```yaml
 apiVersion: argoproj.io/v1alpha1